WillemAmesz/WillemAmesz/README.md

 - Currently I am doing my masters in Econometrics in Rotterdam
 - I'm learning how to use GitHub and develop my programming skills further
+- Other hobbies of mine are playing tennis and drumming in my band
 <!--
 **WillemAmesz/WillemAmesz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.